kanshufan-1107/HsMod/ReadMe.md

    ...
    ```

-7. Create a `client.config` file with the following content, instead of `token` - insert the token obtained in the previous step.
-Env value `xx.actual.battle.net`(parameter for China is `cn.actual.battlenet.com.cn`); `xx` same as the token first two characters.
+7. (Not Necessary)Create a `client.config` file with the following content, instead of `TOKEN` - insert the token obtained in the previous step.
+Env value `xx.actual.battle.net`(cn is `cn.actual.battlenet.com.cn`); `xx` same as the token first two characters.
 E.g

    ```
    [Config]
    Version = 3
    [Aurora]
-   VerifyWebCredentials = "token"
+   VerifyWebCredentials = "TOKEN"
    ClientCheck = 0
    Env.Override = 1
    Env = us.actual.battle.net
    ```

+   If the token becomes obsolete and the game stops opening, then you just need to update it in the `client.config`.

 8. Download the HsMod [Releases](https://github.com/Pik-4/HsMod/releases) and unzip to `Hearthstone/BepInEx/plugins`

-Now the game needs to be launched only through `./run_bepinex.sh`
+Now the game needs to be launched only through `./run_bepinex.sh TOKEN`  or  `./run_bepinex.sh` (When the command line does not contain a TOKEN, `client.config` is necessary).

-If the token becomes obsolete and the game stops opening, then you just need to update it in the `client.config`.

-The first run on Mac may prompt a Battle.net login error, please find HsMod.cfg and modify the activation plugin, please refer to [#](https://github.com/Pik-4/HsMod/issues/8#issuecomment-1344470389)[8](https://github.com/Pik-4/HsMod/issues/8#issuecomment-1344470389) for details.

 #### **Linux**